vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `--rc`

-The path to a self-generated CA certificate, to allow the VCH to connect to a secure private registry that uses a TLS certificate and private key that are signed with the self-generated CA certificate.
+The path to a CA certificate that can validate the registry's server certificate.
 You can specify `--registry-ca` multiple times to specify multiple CA certificates for different registries.
 The use of these certificates is independent of the client security options that you specify.
 For example, it is possible to disable TLS for client authentication by using `--no-tls`, and to use `--registry-ca` tospecify CA certificates to validate a private registry.

 <pre>--registry-ca <i>path_to_ca_cert_1</i>
 --registry-ca <i>path_to_ca_cert_2</i>